CM(LEGAL) - FACILITIES CONSTRUCTION

 Payment and Performance Bonds

-A governmental entity that makes a public work contract with a prime contractor shall require the contractor, before beginning the work, to execute payment and/or performance bonds as specified below.
+A governmental entity that makes a public work contract with a prime contractor or authorizes a nongovernmental entity leasing public property from the governmental entity to enter into a public work contract with a prime contractor shall require the contractor, before beginning the work, to execute payment and/or performance bonds as specified below.
 The bonds must be executed by a corporate surety in accordance with Insurance Code 7.19-1.
 A bond executed for a public work contract with another governmental entity must be payable to and its form must be approved by the awarding governmental entity.

 For a contract in excess of $100,000, a performance bond shall be executed.
 The performance bond is solely for the protection of the governmental entity awarding the public work contract, in the amount of the contract, and conditioned on the faithful performance of the work in accordance with the plans, specifications, and contract documents.